DiffTune-MPC: Closed-Loop Learning for Model Predictive Control: Related Work

-In contrast to previous work~\cite{amos2018differentiable,jin2020pontryagin} on parameter learning of optimal control (OC) problems in an open-loop fashion, our approach tackles parameter learning of an MPC problem in a closed-loop fashion\footnote{Note that the difference between OC and MPC is that MPC refers to the practice of solving an OC but only applies the first optimal control action back to the system.}.
-In an open-loop setting,~\cite{amos2018differentiable,jin2020pontryagin} formulate the loss for training as a function of the optimal states and control actions that are obtained from solving the OC problem \textit{once}.
-This design restricts the loss function's horizon to shorter or equal to the MPC's horizon, limiting suitable applications (e.g., imitation learning) because the loss's horizon for an arbitrary task is usually much longer than the MPC's planning horizon.
+In contrast to previous works~\cite{amos2018differentiable,jin2020pontryagin} that apply differentiable programming to parameter learning of optimal control (OC) problems in an open-loop fashion, our approach tackles parameter learning of an MPC problem in a \textit{closed-loop} fashion. \footnote{Note that the difference between OC and MPC is that MPC refers to the practice of solving an OC but only applies the first optimal control action back to the system. } In an open-loop setting,~\cite{amos2018differentiable,jin2020pontryagin} formulate the loss for training as a function of the optimal states and control actions that are obtained from solving the OC problem \textit{once}.
+This design restricts the loss function's horizon such that it cannot be longer than the MPC's horizon, limiting suitable applications (e.g., imitation learning) because the loss's horizon for an arbitrary task is usually much longer than the MPC's planning horizon.
 In a closed-loop setting, our loss function is defined over a closed-loop system's state and control actions, which allows for a broad set of learning applications where the loss's horizon is way longer than the MPC's horizon (which cannot be handled by open-loop learning~\cite{amos2018differentiable,jin2020pontryagin}).
+The closed-loop learning of an MPC has been explored using probabilistic approaches like policy search~\cite{song2022policy} and Bayesian optimization~\cite{edwards2021automatic}.
+These approaches do not employ first-order information of the MPC and, therefore, are less efficient than those that do (e.g., this work).